 All ingredients in Agricola's 4-8-4 are permitted for use in

 Agricola's 4-8-4 is not a high-production item; it is a boutique Artisan product made by hand in small 200 lb batches.
-Each of the 19 ingredients is individually measured and weighed for each batch in our workshop, evenly spread in a "mineral sandwich" and then slow-mixed in a horizontal tumbler.
+Each of the 19 ingredients is individually measured and weighed for each batch in our workshop and then slow-mixed in a horizontal tumbler.
 After mixing, Agricola's 4-8-4 is hand-scooped from the tumbler and carefully weighed into individual bags.

 Price Includes USPS Priority Mail Shipping

 We believe this is the most potent, effective and highest quality slow-release organic fertilizer ever offered to the public.

 Making a fertilizer this poweful, safe, and well-balanced has been a dream for years.
 The challenge was to combine exceptional levels of Nitrogen, Phosphorus, and Potassium, all from natural sources, with a full range of all the other major, minor, and trace nutrients and to do that using only USDA Organic approved ingredients.

 It took until 2011 to find the right people to work with and the perfect ingredients to make it possible.
 With our new trial grounds and facilities in Southwest Louisiana, along with some new sources of soil amendments, we finally were able to put together this "dream fertilizer" and try it out.
 The results have been all we could have hoped for.

 We have spared no expense in formulating Agricola's 4-8-4.
 Cost of ingredients was not considered, we only wanted the very best.